Jah Jerry Haynes

-In 1959 Haynes worked with Prince Buster and played guitar in many sessions.
+In 1959, Haynes worked with Prince Buster and played guitar in many sessions.
 In 1961, he was contracted exclusively to Coxsone Dodd, though he played for other producers, such as Duke Reid, King Edwards the Giant and Lyndon Pottinger.
 In 1964 he was one of The Skatalites founders and played with them until 1965.
 He was featured on Rico Rodriguez' That Man Is Forward album.
 Two years later, he joined the reformed Skatalites at the Reggae Sunsplash festival.

 Haynes left the Skatalites in 1986 and lived in relative anonymity in Jones Town.

-Jah Jerry, O.D, as a member of the Skatalites, was one of the first twelve inductees in the Jamaica Music Hall of Fame sponsored by the Jamaica Association of Vintage Artists and Affiliates in 2008.
-In 2010, he was honored by the Jamaican Government on National Heroes Day and was posthumously awarded the "Order of Distinction" at King's House for his contribution to the development of Jamaican music.
-Jah Jerry was also a songwriter and a pioneer musician who helped create Jamaica's first indigenous music.
-He was a legendary guitarist who added jazz chords to the music and rapidly and repeatedly shifted these chords which was unheard of during that time.
+Haynes as a member of the Skatalites, was one of the first twelve inductees in the Jamaica Music Hall of Fame sponsored by the Jamaica Association of Vintage Artists and Affiliates in 2008.
+In 2010, he was honored by the Jamaican Government on National Heroes Day and was posthumously awarded the Order of Distinction at King's House for his contribution to the development of Jamaican music.